MartirosSahakyan/BootCampProject/016prototypeThisNew/README.md

     4. Should cause the odometer to go up.
     5. Should cause the the tank to go down taking milesPerGallon into account.
     6. STRETCH: A car which runs out of fuel while driving can't drive any more distance:
     7. The drive method should return a string "Iran out of fuel at x miles!" x being odometer.

+* **Baby Constructor**
+    1. Write a Baby constructor subclassing Person.
+    2. Besides name and age, Baby takes a third argument to initialize favoriteToy.
+    3. Besides the methods on Person.prototype, babies have the ability to .play():
+    4. Should return a string "Playing with x", x being the favorite toy.

 ## Literature